mohamadkhalaj/Digikala-scraper/README.md

 The script saves the scraped data to a JSON file with a unique filename based on the category name.
 The file contains an array of product objects, each with the following fields:

 - `url`: The URL of the product.
-- `count`: Number of total likes to this product.
+- `count`: Total number of suggestions to this product.
 - `percentage`: Percentage of how users are satisfied about this product.